HL7/phd/src/pagecontent/ProfileConsumers.md

 The Observation.referenceRange element is for convenience and is not necessary for decoding the data.
 It was designed for plotting as it gives the upper and lower bounds of the trace at any time (it does not mean that either value is obtained in the transmitted sequence).
 One can create a graph with such limits without examining the sequence.

 It is possible that the periodic measurement is a vital sign, for example, a heart rate.
-If it is a vital sign, the same magic code rules apply as they do for scalar and vector measurements.
+If it is a vital sign, the same FHIR-required LOINC magic value rules apply as they do for scalar and vector measurements.

 ### String measurements
 PHDs can send a measurement value that is just an arbitrary human readable string.
 An example of such a measurement might be the name of an exercise program on a piece of gym equipment.